 Who had the brilliant idea of plonking the conservatory on the top of the Barbican Arts Centre?
 It isn’t in the ‘Barbican Redevelopment 1959’ plan which contained the final designs for the Barbican.
 Well, whoever you were I raise a glass to you.
 It’s another of those eccentric elements which make the Barbican.

 The Barbican Conservatory opened in 1984.
 It’s a tropical enclosure full of exotic flora, pools, walkways and fountains.
 It contains a variety of temperate and semi-tropical plants.
 You may recognise some of your house plants, but on a vast scale.
 (You will know how Alice felt when she drank the first bottle.)
-In 1986 they added an Arid House with cacti and one plant called ‘Fred’ which is the largest Carnegiea gigantea in Europe, and was donated by the Mayor of Salt Lake City.
+In 1986 they added an Arid House with cacti and one plant called ‘Fred’ which is the largest Carnegiea Gigantea in Europe, and was donated by the Mayor of Salt Lake City.
+(Arid House.
+What a fabulous name.)
 There used to be finches in an aviary and fish and terrapins in the ponds.

-Apparently instead of chemicals they rely on natural predators and pathogens to keep down pests.
+Apparently, instead of chemicals, they rely on ‘natural predators and pathogens’ to keep down pests.
+That sounds a bit alarming.